 Modular buildings are known for being time efficient, cost-effective, and relocatable.

-Today it’s hard to tell the difference between at “stick-built” building and a modular relocatable building, thanks to state-of-the-art planning, design and use of construction materials.
-In the end, one difference is clear: a modular building is built with relocation in mind.
+Today it’s hard to tell the difference between a “stick-built” building and a modular relocatable building, thanks to state-of-the-art planning, design, and use of construction materials.
+In the end, one difference is clear: a custom modular commercial building is designed with relocation in mind.

 Because Modular buildings are relocatable they can be placed almost anywhere.
 ANYWHERE.

 Pac-Van recently worked with a weekly meal delivery service on a unique project in Valmeyer, Illinois.
 The delivery service was in the process of setting up a distribution center and needed administrative offices during the build out of their permanent facilities.

 How is this project unique you ask?
 The distribution center is located underground in a formerly excavated limestone cave!